Intermediate25 min readManufacturing

 ABB HMI Integration Example for Assembly Lines

 Complete working example demonstrating HMI Integration implementation for Assembly Lines using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 // ABB Automation Builder - Assembly Lines Control